S1M0N38/base.nvim/README.md

 ## Tests

 Tests are run using [plenary.nvim](https://github.com/nvim-lua/plenary.nvim), a Lua library for Neovim plugin development.
+[Here](https://github.com/nvim-lua/plenary.nvim/blob/master/TESTS_README.md) is how to write tests using plenary.

 To run the tests on your local machine for local development, you can: